1980–81 Paris Saint-Germain FC season

-The 1980–81 season was Paris Saint-Germain's 11th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 22,969 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Georges Peyroche.
-Dominique Bathenay was the team captain.
+The 1980–81 season was the 11th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 22,969 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Georges Peyroche, with Dominique Bathenay serving as captain.
+PSG finished fifth in Ligue 1 and reached the round of 32 in the Coupe de France.
+Dominique Rocheteau was the team's top scorer, netting 18 goals in all competitions, including 16 in the league.

 Players

-As of the 1980–81 season.
+Squad

+Players who featured in at least one official match for the club.